Skip to content

-Lucerne is a real cozy, manageable city that is nestled in the middle of Switzerland’s mountain and water world.
-Here you’ll find trendy cafes, hipster stores, and well-known brand stores, and you’ll still be in the middle of the alpine mountains within a short time to switch off.
+Lucerne is a cosy, manageable city nestled in the middle of Switzerland’s mountain and water world.
+Here, you’ll find trendy cafes, hipster stores, and well-known brand stores, and you’ll still be in the middle of the Alpine mountains within a short time to switch off.

 Lucerne, AKA Luzern, is located directly on the water.
 It is situated on the shores of the Lake of the Four Cantons and is surrounded by mountains.
-The city is famous among tourists because of its location and its charming old town.
-Lake + mountains + mesmerizing historical center, what more could you ask for?
+The city is famous among tourists because of its location and charming old town.
+Lake, mountains, and a mesmerizing historical centre—what more could you ask for?

-Lucerne is simply an excellent starting point to explore various places.
-Within an hour you can reach famous tourist hotspots like the Rigibahn or the Pilatus.
-Even if you want to make a day trip to Zurich or Bern, you can reach both cities within an hour by train.
+Lucerne is simply an excellent starting point for exploring various places.
+Within an hour, you can reach famous tourist hotspots like the Rigibahn or the Pilatus.
+Even if you want to make a day trip to Zurich or Bern, you can get to both cities within an hour by train.

-Bringing you the best of what the city has to offer, here is our list of the best things to do in Lucerne and places to visit.
+Here is our list of the best things to do in Lucerne and places to visit, bringing you the best of what the city offers.

 Lucerne